johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/BuildingComponents/BuildingContentful.md

   alt: "contentful 1",
 };
 ```

-the image would be stored within  `src/components/Contentful/Image` folder.
+The contentful default image is stored within `src/components/Contentful/Image`
+folder.
+If a site editor uploads an image in place of this image, it will be
+stored in the normal static folder.

 This contentful component can be used within a page, template or added to FlowContainer to be available to site editor.